-- The provision of any professional service covering the entire value chain of water supply or sanitation services, which may include, amongst other things, the abstraction, conveyance, purification and distribution of potable water. - Pipeline repairs and maintenance. - Wastewater treatment. - The acquisition or provision of equipment and instrumentation to identify leaks, wire breaks, pitting or corrosion. - The provision of infrastructure management services to oversee the life of an asset to achieve optimum lifecycle cost with maximum availability, performance, efficiency and the highest quality. - The acquisition of technology to ensure access to leading edge, value-adding technologies in water supply and sanitation services. - The provision of technology management such as scanning technology, carbon fibre repair and thermal remote sensing. - Research and development. - Project management relating to water supply and sanitation services. - The provision of water solutions to complement the operations of the public entity. - The provision of specialist construction solutions. - Water quality monitoring.
+- Pipeline repairs and maintenance. - Wastewater treatment. - The acquisition or provision of equipment and instrumentation to identify leaks, wire breaks, pitting or corrosion. - The provision of infrastructure management services to oversee the life of an asset to achieve optimum lifecycle cost with maximum availability, performance, efficiency, and the highest quality. - The acquisition of technology to ensure access to leading edge, value-adding technologies in water supply and sanitation services. - The provision of technology management such as scanning technology, carbon fibre repair and thermal remote sensing. - Research and development. - Project management relating to water supply and sanitation services. - The provision of water solutions to complement the operations of the public entity. - The provision of specialist construction solutions. - Water quality monitoring.

-The burden will be on the subsidiary or entity to prove that its operations are subservient, subordinate, or auxiliary to the operations of a public entity and that the operations complete or make up a whole of the operations of the public entity.
-A subsidiary or entity bears the onus of proving that it complies with the requirements and must retain the necessary evidence to support the view taken.
-The burden may be discharged by way of acceptable supporting evidence submitted by the subsidiary or entity.
+The subsidiary or entity must prove that its operations are subservient, subordinate, or auxiliary to the operations of a public entity and that the operations complete or make up a whole of the operations of the public entity.
+It bears the onus of proving55 that it complies with the requirements and must retain the necessary evidence to support the view taken.56 The burden may be discharged by way of acceptable supporting evidence submitted by the subsidiary or entity.